How to Submit Your Website to Google

 Open Google Search Console by using your Google account.

-If you don't have a Google account already then you will have to sign up.
-Create an account that is able to edit the site you're uploading.
+If you don't have a Google account already then you will have to sign up for one.

 Click "Add Property"